LouaiKhodary13/interactive-rating-component-main/README.md

 The project includes HTML, CSS, and JavaScript files to create a simple and responsive rating component.
 Users can click on a rating (from 1 to 5) and submit their choice.
 Upon submission, a thank you message is displayed based on their rating selection.

+## Preview

+You can view the live demo of the interactive rating component [here](https://interactive-rating-component-mentor.netlify.app/).

 ## Files

 - `index.html`: Contains the structure of the rating component, including buttons for ratings and a thank you message.